gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### fomo
 `fomo` Fear of missing out API will allow you buy for your specified relvol at the best current orderbook price.
 Orderbook has to be visible for this API to work.
+When using `fomo` you wont get the best price.

 Sample file content:
 ```shell